Laxmikant Bhembre

-Laxmikant Venkatesh Prabhu Bhembre (2 August 1906 – 1 September 1985) was an Indian freedom fighter and teacher.
+Laxmikant Venkatesh Prabhu Bhembre (2 August 1906 – 1 September 1985) was an Indian independence activist and teacher.
 He was a member of the Sanghatna Samiti, which was renamed as Gomantak Congress.

 Early life

-Laxmikant Venkatesh Prabhu Bhembre was born on 2 August 1906 at Rivona, Sanguem taluka, Portuguese Goa to Venkatesh Anant Prabhu Bhembre.
+Laxmikant Venkatesh Prabhu Bhembre was born on 2 August 1906 at Rivona, Portuguese Goa to Venkatesh Anant Prabhu Bhembre.
 He completed his third year of Lyceum, matriculation government service examination and Sanad for legal practice.

 Career

 Teaching career

 Bhembre was a teacher who taught at Union High School and Popular High School in Margao.

 Early political activities

 Bhembre was a leading member of the political organisation, Sanghatna Samiti, that was later renamed as the Gomantak Congress (i.e. Goa Congress).
-This group worked in secret to create awareness about Goa's freedom, before the unification of the National Congress Goa (NCG).
+This group worked in secret to create awareness about Goa's independence, before the unification of the National Congress Goa (NCG).

 In August 1946, Bhembre chaired a significant meeting in Londa, which led to the establishment of the National Congress of Goa (NCG).
 He was a founding member of its executive committee and took part in the Satyagraha campaign in Margao.
 His involvement in these activities led to his arrest and trial under Portuguese rule.
 In October 1946, he was sentenced to a four-year prison term and was subsequently deported to Portugal.